HookturnDigital/acf-custom-database-tables-docs/Advanced Usage/Working with repeater fields.md

 us know via [support@hookturn.io](mailto:support@hookturn.io) so we can further improve our deep support of ACF's template API.

-### Changing data storage location of an existing field
+### Changing data storage format of an existing field

-A repeater field can be stored either as an encoded field in a custom table, or as a normalised table of its own.
-Either of these storage options will fallback to core metadata if a value is not in a custom table.

-However, if a field's storage option changes — e.g; from 'encoded' to 'sub-tabled' — repeaters with existing data will appear to be empty as the plugin does not currently look to an alternative storage format for data.
-For this reason, the storage format is best determined at the beginning of a project or before live data is in play.

-If you are in a situation where you need to change the storage format and need to migrate data from one format to another, [email us](mailto:support@hookturn.io) for some advice on how to approach the situation.
+If the data structure is changed after a field is live and has been collecting data, existing posts/users may appear to be missing data.
+The data is still in the database but the plugin does not fallback to the previous data structure where custom table data is missing.
+See [Important note on structural changes](#important-note-on-structural-changes) for details.

 ### Repeater table IDs may change